History of South Carolina: Native people

 Divided roughly along the Santee River were the two main groups of Native American peoples— Eastern Siouan and the Cusaboan tribes.
-Relative to the Siouans were mostly the Waccamaw, Sewee, Woccon, Chickanee (a smaller offshoot of the northern Wateree), Winyaw, and the Santee (not to be confused with the Dakota Santee of the west.).
+Relative to the Siouans were mostly the Waccamaw, Sewee, Woccon, Chickanee (a smaller offshoot of the northern Wateree), Winyah, and the Santee (not to be confused with the Dakota Santee of the west.).
 Most of the region south of the Santee River was controlled by the Muskogean Cusabo tribes.
 Some Muskogean speaking tribes, like the Coree lived among the Siouans, however.
 North of the Sewee were the Croatan, an Algonquian nation related to the Chowanoke, Piscataway, Nanticoke, and Powhatan further north.
 Many descendants of the Croatan survive among the Lumbee, who also took in many Siouan peoples of the region.
 Deeper inland were the lands of the Chalaques, or ancestral Cherokees.

 Other tribes who entered the region over time were the Westo, an Iroquoian people believed to have been the same as the Erie Indians of Ohio.
-During the Beaver Wars period, they were pushed out of their homeland by the Iroquois and conquered their way down from the Ohio River into South Carolina, becoming a nuisance to the local populations and damaging the Chalaques.
-They were destroyed in 1681, and, afterward, the Chalaques split into the Yuchi of North Carolina and the Cherokee to the south, with other fragment groups wandering off into different areas.
+During the Beaver Wars period, they were pushed out of their homeland by the Iroquois in the 1650s and as refugees migrated from near Lake Erie into South Carolina where they specialized in capturing and marketing Indian slaves to white South Carolinians.
+The Westo were destroyed in 1681 by the "Savannah" (Shawnee) and whites.
+The Shawnee were also recent immigrants to South Carolina and took over the slave trading of the Westo.

+The Chalaques split into the Yuchi of North Carolina and the Cherokee to the south, with other fragment groups wandering off into different areas.
 Also, after this conflict, Muskogeans wandered north and became the Yamasee.
 When the Cherokee and Yuchi later reformed into the Creek Confederacy after the Yamasee War, they destroyed the Yamasee, who became backwater nomads.
 They spread out between the states of South Carolina and Florida.
 Today, several Yamasee tribes have since reformed.